Our Impact

 The concept of the "culture of well-being" greatly influenced the Education Policy Alliance's (EPA) report "Everybody Thriving: Creating a culture of wellbeing in schools."
 Co-authored by Emoco's own Andrew Speight, along with other, intergenerational members of the EPA, it shares insights from across the education community and outlines practical policy solutions that could be implemented to bring about a culture of wellbeing.

-Most excitingly, however, this paper inspired the "Everybody Thriving" un-conference, taking place in Manchester and online on Saturday, 11th October 2025.
-Everybody Thriving will assemble an intergenerational coalition of young people, parents/carers, teachers, senior leaders, support staff, healthcare professionals, academics, policy-makers and others to establish a global movement for a culture of wellbeing.
+Most excitingly, however, this paper inspired the "Everybody Thriving" un-conference, which took place in Manchester and online on Saturday, 11th October 2025.
+Everybody Thriving assembled an intergenerational coalition of young people, parents/carers, teachers, senior leaders, support staff, healthcare professionals, academics, policy-makers and others to establish a global movement for a culture of wellbeing.

-Everybody Thriving will be the birth of a global movement for a culture of wellbeing for all schools, everywhere.
+Everybody Thriving was the birth of a global movement for a culture of wellbeing for all schools, everywhere.

 Want to see your school up there?